BlackBerry 950

-BlackBerry 950 (introduced as "Inter@ctive Pager 950", development name "Leapfrog") is an early BlackBerry model, introduced in 1998 by Canadian smartphone manufacturer Research in Motion.
+BlackBerry 950 (introduced as Inter@ctive Pager 950, development name "Leapfrog", also rebranded by AOL as AOL Mobile Communicator) is an early BlackBerry model, introduced in 1998 by Canadian smartphone manufacturer Research in Motion.
 There were two editions, the Exchange Edition and the Internet Edition, both identical in hardware and differing only in the provided software; the Exchange Edition could connect to corporate email mailboxes running on Microsoft Exchange, while the Internet Edition could access general internet mailboxes only.

 BlackBerry 850 was a different version of this pager, released at later time, which, instead of 900 MHz modem, had an 800 MHz modem that allowed connectivity with the DataTAC network.